 There are also guest yoga mats available for those who wish to do self practice.
 In addition to Casa Marbella, there are numerous yoga classes available for every level in Santa Teresa as well as Pilates classes with mat or apparatus.

 There are two different tour companies in our area that offer zip-lining.
 One is located in Mal Pais, 10 minutes from Casa Marbella.
 It is situated on a 65 acre ranch on the edge of the Cabo Blanco Nature Reserve.
 It offers one mile of cables between 9 platforms that are set high in gigantic trees.
 The longest zip-line is 500 meters.
 Visitors can expect to have thrilling views of the ocean and jungle from many different perspectives.
-Costs is $40/pp, with transport is an extra $5/pp.
+Prices are $45/pp, and with transport $50/pp.

 Come and witness the life cycle of the butterfly from mating to metamorphosis.
 These gardens will delight you with spectacular specimens, including the famed Blue Morpho.
 Meander through the arboretum.
 Perhaps you will cross paths with a monkey, iguana or coati.
 Gardens are open daily from 8 am – 4 pm.
 Cost is $8/pp.